-In collaboration with Lyth Arts Centre in Wick, the MASTS Marine Renewable Energy Forum and People Ocean Planet initiative are supporting a new artist’s residency through spring and summer 2021, using traditional music techniques to engage public audiences while exploring the topic of marine renewable energy and ‘just transitions’.
+In collaboration with Lyth Arts Centre in Wick, the MASTS Marine Renewable Energy Forum and POP have supported artist Morag Currie through spring and summer 2021 to become the Lyth Arts Environmental Artist in Residence.
+Using traditional music techniques, Morgan engages public audiences while exploring the topic of marine renewable energy and ‘just transitions’.

 This innovative and experimental collaboration will combine culture, community and science, aiming to improve understanding, engagement and conversation around ocean issues and opportunities in local communities.
 Topics to explore include the coexistence of development and nature, the role of science in our lives and society’s relationship to the ocean and coast.